What to Expect after a Feline Tooth Extraction

 Your cat might also need a tooth extraction if they have chipped or broken a tooth.
 In many cases, fractured teeth can be saved.
 If your cat has a broken tooth, it should be evaluated as soon as possible in order to avoid infection and save your kitty any potential pain that a broken tooth may cause.

 If your cat has stomatitis, they might need extraction of all their teeth.
-Stomatitis is a painful condition possibly caused by an over reaction to the plaque on their teeth.
+Stomatitis is a painful condition possibly caused by an overreaction to the plaque on their teeth.
 Affected cats frequently have large areas of painful ulcerated tissues in their mouth and throat.
-While this might sound scary, most cats adjust very well after a full extraction and it is a much better alternative than living with the constant pain of stomatitis.
+While a full extraction might sound scary, most cats adjust very well after the surgery and it is a much better alternative than living with the constant pain of stomatitis.

-Most cats recover very well after tooth extractions, and you will be able to take your cat home the same day.
-Their recovery can be dependent on the severity of their disease and their overall health, so each cat’s recovery will be different.
+Most cats recover very well after tooth extractions, and you will likely be able to take your cat home the same day.
+Your pet’s recovery depends on the severity of their disease and the status of their overall health, so each cat’s recovery will be different.

-If your cat only has had only one or two teeth removed, they may be fully recovered and back to their normal selves in a day.
-If your cat has multiple teeth extracted or a full mouth extraction, you could be looking at a few weeks of recovery following the procedure.
+For example, if your cat only has one or two teeth removed, they may be fully recovered and back to their normal selves in a day.
+If your cat has multiple teeth extracted or a full mouth extraction, then you could be looking at a few weeks of recovery following the procedure.

 During recovery, you can care for your cat and help them heal by: